cloudfoundry/terraform-provider-csbsqlserver/examples/debugging.md

 6. Debugging

    1. Run the SQL Server.
 Read step number 4.
    2. Run the Shell Script debug configuration created in step number 2.
    3. Run the configuration Go Remote created in step number 4.
-    3. In the folder examples, modify the `example.tf` file.
+   4. In the folder examples, modify the `example.tf` file.
 Change `YOUR_ADMIN_PASSWORD_HERE` and use the selected password introduced in the step number 4: `<YOUR_SUPERADMIN_PASSWORD_HERE>`
-    4. Create a breakpoint in the code you want to debug.
+   5. Create a breakpoint in the code you want to debug.
-    5. In the terminal created by the shell script must be a variable associated with the TF process we want to debug.
-Copy and export it in the same terminal we will execute the next step.
+   6. In the terminal created by the shell script must be a variable associated with the TF process we want to debug.
+      Copy and export it in the same terminal we will execute the terraform commands suggested in the next step.
+      Example:
+      ```shell
+       Provider started.
+To attach Terraform CLI, set the TF_REATTACH_PROVIDERS environment variable with the following:
+       TF_REATTACH_PROVIDERS='{"cloudfoundry.org/cloud-service-broker/csbsqlserver":{"Protocol":"grpc","ProtocolVersion":5,"Pid":191239,"Test":true,"Addr":{"Network":"unix","String":"/tmp/plugin934126461"}}}'
+      ```
+      ```shell
+      export TF_REATTACH_PROVIDERS='{"cloudfoundry.org/cloud-service-broker/csbsqlserver":{"Protocol":"grpc","ProtocolVersion":5,"Pid":191239,"Test":true,"Addr":{"Network":"unix","String":"/tmp/plugin934126461"}}}'
+      ```
-    5. Run `terraform init`, `terraform plan` and `terraform apply` to execute the client.
+   8. Run `terraform init`, `terraform plan` and `terraform apply` to execute the client.